 Save the Date!
 The International Students' Organization (ISO) Cultural Show will be held in November at McCullough Social Space.
-ISO offers two shows-an early evening family-friendly one-hour showcase and a later in the evening full 2+ hour performance.
+ISO offers two shows - an early evening performance and a later evening one.
 We will send an email when ticket sales begin.